-It is a strange situation – one where we perpetuate the kind of exclusivity we demand ceases among students.
-This protectionism is a top-down predicament as umbrella associations take up the role of unions for fraternity chapters.
-More often than not, having the right money and connections lands a fraternity a new chapter at an institution.
+The way campus-based fraternity/sorority professionals approach expansion is a hypocritical mystery.
+Closed expansion processes perpetuate the kind of exclusivity we demand ceases among students.
+More often than not, having the right money and the right connections wins a fraternity a new chapter at an institution.
 Not to mention, there are no commonly agreed to standards used by the otherwise standards-obsessed communities.

 True Diversity Comes In Structure